libraryofcelsus/Aetherius_AI_Assistant/Aetherius_API/GUIDE.md

 Conversation_Length: This settings will allow you to set the Conversation Length of Aetherius.

 Memory_Mode: This will allow you to set the memory upload mode for Aetherius.
-Current modes are: None, Auto, Training, and Manual
+Current modes are: None, Forced, Auto, Training, and Manual

 Embed_Size: This setting will allow you to change the size of the embeddings used for the Qdrant Database.

+Model_Backend: This setting will let you choose what format should be used for internal prompts.

-Model: This setting will allow you to choose what model to use from OpenAi.
-(Open Ai import script not finished.)
+LLM_Model: This setting will allow you to choose what LLM model to use.
+Only "Llama_2" for now.
+"Open_Ai" coming soon.

+Vision_Model: This setting will allow you to set the model for Vision.
+Only "eyes_url" available for now, "eyes_file" will come soon.

 HOST_Oobabooga: This setting is for setting the Oobabooga Host.
 Separate Multiple Hosts by a space.